Introducing camdl: engineering rigor for stochastic compartmental modeling

 Stratification is a compiler pass

-declare a dimensions {} block and a stratify directive, and the
+compiler does for you.
+You declare a dimensions {} block and a stratify

-anything else runs:
+product before anything else runs:

 dimensions { age = [child, adult] }